machinelearningprodigy/Envision-Bot/README.md

 # Envision-Bot

-This is a ptototype-module for our envision chatbot
+This is a prototype-module for our envision chatbot